kyma-project/kyma/docs/monitoring/08-02-create-and-configure-grafana-dashboard.md

 ### Test the dashboard

-Refresh the settings to see how the dashboard changes according to the current value of the `cpu_temperature_celsius` metric.
+Refresh the browser to see how the dashboard changes according to the current value of the `cpu_temperature_celsius` metric.

 - It turns green if the current metric value ranges from `60` to `74` Celsius degrees: